 Design – The design is not quite revolutionary – it is very similar to the design of the iPhone.

-Operating system – The operating system and the software don’t offer us anything new.
-If you have worked before on Mac, then you won’t have significant problems adjusting to the Apple’s machine.
+The operating system and the software don’t offer us anything new.
+If you have worked before on Mac, then you won’t have significant problems adjusting to Apple’s machine.
 It’s quite easy to use and very intuitive.
-Something that has been highly appreciated by non technology geeks and by just many normal people without any special skills in computing etc.
+Something that has been highly appreciated by non-technology geeks and by just many normal people without any special skills in computing etc.

 Apple iPad for reading

-The iPad is far superior to the Kindle concerning functionality but there are still some things that are missing from the menu according to many consumers’ reports.
+In a iPad vs Kindle comparison, the IPad is far superior to the Kindle concerning functionality but there are still some things that are missing from the menu according to many consumers’ reports.